extension/learn/README.md

-# tanagra
+# learn

 ## Description

-Tanagra is the evolution of the eXtension "learn" site - a place where Cooperative Extension personnel can share upcoming educational opportunities with their colleagues throughout Extension
+Learn is the evolution of the eXtension "learn" site - a place where Cooperative Extension personnel can share event-oriented educational opportunities with their colleagues throughout Extension

-Tanagra is a project sponsored by the eXtension initiative of the Cooperative Extension Service.
+Learn is a project sponsored by the eXtension initiative of the Cooperative Extension Service.
 The development work is currently led by a team of technical staff at North Carolina State University.

 ## License